List of hillforts on the Isle of Man

-This a list of hillforts on the Isle of Man.
+This is a list of hillforts on the Isle of Man.
 Found across Europe and the British Isles, hillforts are a type of prehistoric archaeological site dating to the Bronze Age and Iron Age, and to a lesser extent the post-Roman period.
 They are classically defined as small hilltop settlements fortified with earthworks, but many are not located on hills, and probably did not function as forts.
 Their function is unclear; although conventionally interpreted as defensive fortifications and centres of economic political power, there is little evidence that they were ever attacked, and more recent scholarship has suggested that they may be better interpreted as monuments.

 According to the Atlas of Hillforts of Britain and Ireland, there are up to twenty eight extant hillforts on Mann itself, and possibly two on the Calf of Man.
 All but two are on the coast.